pagkly/Zed/Investopedia4/What Is a Key Employee.md

 -   Key employees may enjoy monetary bonuses and other benefits.
 -   Employers may address compensation for key employees in a different manner than other staff members.

-For example, the employee may hold a role tied directly to sales channels for the company, intertwining their performance and business activities with the cash flow.
+For example, the employee may [[Hold|hold]] a role tied directly to sales channels for the company, intertwining their performance and business activities with the [[Cash Flow|cash flow]].
 The employee might be the top-performing salesperson at the company, driving a significant portion of the regular revenue.
 The employee, for a variety of reasons, may represent a public face associated with the company’s brand and is thus seen as crucial to maintaining the investment and support of shareholders and customers.

 There are other IRS and government rules that have different definitions of "key employee" for different purposes.